-Presently Community Bank Bangladesh Ltd. does not have any separate body or external consultant to oversee remuneration.
+Presently the Bank does not have any separate body or external consultant to oversee remuneration.

 Though the Bank has no permanent external consultant for managing remuneration but expert opinion may have been sought by management in case to case basis.